 Google Scholar with university’s VPN connection

 The access to papers can dramatically improve if you tunnel your Internet connection through a university’s VPN service.
-With VPN, all the Internet traffic from a computer will travel (i.e., is “tunneled”) through a designated server Both Google Scholar and the publishing companies then recognize that the user is connecting them from an Internet address that has an access also to contents to subscribed contents.
+With VPN, all the Internet traffic from a computer will travel (i.e., is “tunneled”) through a designated server.
+Both Google Scholar and the publishing companies then recognize that the user is connecting them from an Internet address that has a right to access also subscribed contents.

 I cannot be sure, but I believe all the universities provide a similar service as Aalto University does, and therefore VPN opens doors to papers (for those who have a university account, of course).
 Here are the instructions for Aalto users for how you install the VPN client on your computer.

 It is not necessary to use VPN to access texts, however.
 An alternative is to navigate to a university library’s search interface and download the paper through it.
 Every library works slightly differently in service its users.
 At Aalto University, it is possible to enter e.g., the paper’s title, and the service tries to find a matching piece of content from its digitally subscribed sources.
 Aalto University’s article search interface is here.